 How did you celebrate your second star?

 It was crazy.
 The night before the announcement I ran into Michelin’s editor-inchief, Ralf Flinkenflügel, and cooking legend Eckart Witzigmann.
 The two wanted to eat at my place on the spur of the moment, but didn’t let on, except that they said I should attend the press conference the next day.
-After the official announcement I first called my wife – and that night celebrated with my team until the following morning.
+After the official announcement I first called my wife – and celebrated that night with my team until the following morning.

 Whose congratulations made you particularly happy?